icopy-site/awesome-cn/docs/awesome/awesome-coq.md

 - [Coq in a Hurry](http://cel.archives-ouvertes.fr/inria-00001173) - Introduction to how Coq can be used to define logical concepts and functions and reason about them.
 - [Coq requirements in Common Criteria evaluations](https://inria.hal.science/hal-04452421) - Guide on how to write readable and reviewable Coq code in high assurance applications.
 - [Coq Tactics in Plain English](https://charlesaverill.github.io/ctpe/) - Guide to Coq tactics with explanations and examples.
+- [Learn X in Y minutes where X=Coq](https://learnxinyminutes.com/docs/coq/) - Whirlwind tour of Coq as a language.
 - [Lemma Overloading](https://github.com/coq-community/lemma-overloading) - Demonstration of design patterns for programming and proving with canonical structures.
 - [MathComp Tutorial Materials](https://github.com/math-comp/tutorial_material) - Source code for Mathematical Components tutorials.
 - [Mike Nahas's Coq Tutorial](https://mdnahas.github.io/doc/nahas_tutorial.html) - Basics of using Coq to write formal proofs.